A Moving Tale

 Having relocated from the city centre to our new West Bridgford home this summer, it got me thinking about the pros and cons of where exactly an office should be located.

-We had been at Clinton Terrace in Nottingham city centre for 15 years, and I have to admit that there was a degree of uncertainty at the start about our move to West Bridgford.
-However, this has very quickly been blown away by new levels of positivity and productivity, and, in particular, by a huge level of stress reduction.
+We had been at Clinton Terrace in Nottingham city centre for 15 years, and I have to admit that there was a degree of uncertainty at the start about us moving to New Zealand with New Zealand Van Lines Ltd. However, this has very quickly been blown away by new levels of positivity and productivity, and, in particular, by a huge level of stress reduction.

 Taking the commute out of our working day (and by not changing the old routine) we are at work 40 minutes earlier every morning.
 Multiplied by 5 people this equates to 3.5 hours a day, or 16 hours a week, or 750 hours a year… or to put it another way, a month of extra time where we are working for our clients and not sat in traffic.